Mosho1/ece458a3/README.md

 # List of defenses

+Defensive measured taken according to OWASP.

 ## Session management

-Secure, HttpOnly, SameSite and MaxAge (1 hour) are used.
+Secure, HttpOnly, SameSite and MaxAge (1 hour) are used for the cookie.
 Domain value is set to the hostname including subdomain by default.

 TLS is used for all communication, with a 301 redirect from http to https.